-Summary of specific rules
+Summary and discussion of specific rules

 In the literature there are many rules that deal with the inventory control structure.
-In addition to the radiating rule, some useful rules that can be developed from the self-consistency rule (Rule 1) are:
+In addition to the radiating rule (Rule 2), some useful rules that can be developed from the self-consistency rule (Rule 1) are:

-1. All systems must have at least one given flow (throughput manipulator).
+1. All systems must have at least one given flow.

 Proof.
-Assume there is no throughput manipulator.
-Then all flows must be on inventory control, which will not result in a unique solution.
-For example, zero flow will be an allowed solution. $\Box$
+Assume there is no given flow such that all flows are on inventory control.
+This will not result in a unique solution, for example, zero flow will be an allowed solution. \Box

-2. Component balance rule: Each component, whether important or insignificant, must have its inventory controlled within each unit operation and within the whole process.
-This is also referred as "Downs drill".
+Component balance rule Downs5, p.
+414: Each component, whether important or insignificant, must have its inventory controlled within each unit operation and within the whole process.
+This is also referred as "Downs drill" in Luyben et al. 10, p.
+56.

 Proof.
-This comes from the requirement of component self-consistency (Rule 1). $\Box$
+This comes from the requirement of component self-consistency (Rule 1). \Box